learn-co-curriculum/cssi-10.3-working-in-groups/README.md

 * Give yourself brain breaks (a walk, a goofy youtube video, water/snack break)
 * Ask for help when you need it

-<a href='https://learn.co/lessons/cssi-10.3-working-in-groups' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-10.3-working-in-groups' title='WORKING IN GROUPS NORMS & STRATEGIES'>WORKING IN GROUPS NORMS & STRATEGIES</a> on Learn.co and start learning to code for free.</p>